fmenabe/python-clg/doc/source/configuration.rst

             default: __MAX__
             help: "sum the integers (default: find the max)"

-In the same way, there are two additionnal "builtins":
+In the same way, there are specials "builtins":
     * ``__DEFAULT__``: this is replaced in the help message by the value of **default** option.
     * ``__MATCH__``: this is replaced in the help message by the value of